Last Updated on

 So, this post will share my top tips to massively gain Pinterest success and grow your traffic rapidly from the platform.

 Treat Pinterest Like a Business

 OK!
-One of the main things I did to build my traffic to my site from Pinterest was treated my Pinterest account like a business.
+One of the main things I did to build my traffic to my site from Pinterest was to treat my Pinterest account as a business.
 So, I always suggest converting a personal account to a business account if you want to take your Pinterest game to the next level.
 You can convert your personal to a business account by clicking here.
 Converting to a business account has a lot of great features such as rich pins and Pinterest analytics.
 If you really want to grow your account you will definitely need both the rich pin feature and the Pinterest analytic tool.
 I currently use the Pinterest analytics tool to see which pins are performing the best on my account and to see my grow on the platform.
 After you convert your personal account to a business then you are ready for business on Pinterest.

 Upgrade Your Bio

 It’s true that having the right information in your bio is great for generating traffic back to your site but it’s also a great place to let your audience know more about what you do.
 So, let your audience know who you can help and how you can help them at the beginning of your bio.
 Also, put a call to action at the end of your bio that links back to your website.
 This method will help grow your email list and grow your traffic right using Pinterest.
 Elna from Twins Mommy does a great job of letting her audience know who she can help and how she can help them in her Pinterest bio.
 She also has a call to action at the end of the bio which can send readers back to her site.